pi-base/data/spaces/S000197/README.md

 ---
 uid: S000197
-name: Van Douwen line
+name: Rudin's nonmetrizable manifold
 refs:
 - doi: 10.1016/0166-8641(90)90099-N
-  name: Two nonmetrizable manifolds (Mary Ellen Rudin)
+  name: Two nonmetrizable manifolds (M. E. Rudin)
 ---

-The Van Douwen line is a space based on the construction of the Kunen line.
-It is locally $2$-Euclidean.
+The space is based on Van Douwen line construction.
+It's locally $2$-Euclidean.

-Van douwen line has been constructed in section 1 of {{doi:10.1016/0166-8641(90)90099-N}}.
+It has been constructed in section 1 of {{doi:10.1016/0166-8641(90)90099-N}}.